BattMoTeam/BattMo/Documentation/JOSS/paper.md

 # AI usage disclosure

-No generative AI tools were used in the development of this software, the writing of this manuscript, or the preparation of supporting materials.
+This development of BattMo started before AI tools were introduced.
+Therefore only very minor use of generative AI tools were used in the development of this software, including the documentation and the examples.
+AI tools have been used to assist phrasing and conciseness when writing this manuscript.

 # Acknowledgements